nung22/chow-counter/README.md

 The navbar remains the same throughout the site, allowing easy navigation.
 The site brand on the left of the bar can be pressed at any time to bring the user back to the home page, while the links on the right side navigate to the two generators and the food search feature.
 On the far right end, a dark/light mode toggle allows users to switch the theme of the site to whichever color scheme they prefer.

-The 'Get Started' button at the top of the home page auto-scrolls the user down to buttons that link to the site's various features.
+The 'Get Started' button at the top of the home page auto-scrolls the user down to buttons that navigate to the site's various features.
 A 'Back to Top' button at the bottom of the home page allows users to return to the landing screen if they desire.

-When a user does poorly on a quiz, they are returned to the individual course page so they can watch the video again.
-When a user does well on a quiz, they are returned to their profile page for easy access to their playlists to continue learning.

-Courses are not added to the course library until a quiz had been created for them.
+Query parameters for the restaurant and recipe generators are saved after each search so the user can press 'Generate' to randomly look up another item that meets their previous conditions.
+The input for the food search is cleared after each submission to let users look up another food of their choosing.

+Responsive web design was implemented to accomodate screens of all sizes so when the width falls below 1024px, feature links on the navbar placed into a collapsible menu to the left of the site brand.
+Additionaly, elements on the landing page are resized and forms are stacked on top of result/error cards at smaller screen widths.

 [Return to Table of Contents](#Table-of-Contents)